Updated Sept. 2021

-It’s back-to-school time and children across Illinois are riding school buses, bicycles, walking, and being dropped off before the bell rings.
+After more than a year of remote learning and almost no trips to the bus stop for many students, it’s time for children to head back to school.
+Children across Illinois are riding school busses, bicycles, walking, and being dropped off before the bell rings.
 It’s never more important for drivers to slow down and pay closer attention to their driving before and after school.

 The National Traffic Safety Council reports that most children who lose their lives in school transportation-related accidents are hit by a school bus or by a motorist illegally driving past a stopped school bus.
-Some common-sense steps will limit these tragedies:
+Here are a few easy steps that can limit these tragedies:

 When behind a school bus, allow greater distance for stopping.
 Don’t just wait for the lights to begin flashing.
 Some common-sense steps to limit tragedies are:

-• Be extra alert for distracted children pushing, shoving, and running to catch the bus.
-Children act like children.
+- Be extra alert for distracted children pushing, shoving, and running to catch the bus.
+Remember that children act like children, which means they can be unpredictable.

-• Never pass a bus, from either direction, when it is stopped to load or unload children regardless of whether the lights are flashing or the “Stop” arm is extended.
+- No matter which direction you are driving, never pass a bus when it is stopped to load or unload children regardless of whether the lights are flashing or the “Stop” arm is extended.

-Children riding bikes create special problems for drivers because they usually don’t properly evaluate traffic conditions and traffic flow.
-Common-sense steps to limit tragedies are:
+Children riding bikes create special problems for drivers because they don’t always properly evaluate traffic conditions and traffic flow and can often be harder to see from your vehicle.
+You can help limit accidents with young cyclists by doing the following:

-• When passing a bicyclist going in the same direction, drive slowly and leave at least 3-feet between you and them.
+- When passing someone on a bicycle going in the same direction, drive slowly and leave at least 3-feet between your vehicle and the cyclist.

-• When turning left and a biker is approaching in the opposite direction, wait for the rider to pass.
+- When you are making a left turn, and a cyclist approaches in the opposite direction, wait for the rider to pass before making your turn.

-• Be extra vigilant for bikers coming from driveways or between parked cars.
+- Be extra vigilant for cyclists coming from driveways or between parked cars.

 By exercising extra care and caution, drivers, school children, and parents can safely co-exist in school zones.